ebanner/TextEditorTournament/README.md

 The most important piece of running a tournament is the Submission server.
 Clients of every type (e.g. Manager, participants, display) must register with the Submission server.
-Simply put, it is the brain of the tournament.
+Simply put, the Submission Server is the brain of the tournament.

 Start the submission server by opening a terminal, traversing into `server/`, and issuing the following command:

     $ python3 submission_server.py

-The Submission server will be running on port 6900.
+The submission server by default runs on port 6900.
+This port can be changed at invocation.
+For instance, to run the Submission server on port 3017, issue the following command instead:

+    $ python3 submission_server.py 3017

+Keep in mind that the Display server expects the Submission server to be running on port 6900, so you would need to change where the Display server expects the Submission server to be running (this feature is not yet supported).

 Start Display Server
 ====================